ishaanrd/CLOUD-COMPUTING-CLASS-2020-Lab6/README.md

 * Ishaan Dwivedi
 * Anant Gupta

+*Note*: One of the students was making  use of the free-tier student account whereas the other had a root user account.
+This resulted in experiencing different challenges on the way.
+For example, the free-tier account is only allowed to create `instance types` of `micro`, unlike the `nano` suggested by the professor's documentation.

 *Objective*: To implement and understand the working of `load balancer` along with `auto-scaling` while deploying applications on the cloud.

 ## Task 6.1 Bootstrap the creation of your web server